Corenegasore123/farm-management-system/README.md

 - Fork the repo and create a feature branch.
 - Add tests where appropriate.
 - Open a pull request with a clear summary of changes.
+- You can also star the repo if you find it useful :)